-This request for applications is soliciting applications for the Beginning Farmer and Rancher Development Program (BFRDP) for the fiscal year (FY) 2022 funding cycle to support delivery of education, mentoring, and technical assistance for beginning farmers and ranchers in the United States and its territories that are entering, establishing, building, and managing successful farm and ranch enterprises.
-The anticipated amount available for Standard, Educational Team (ET) and Curriculum and Training Clearinghouse grants in FY 2022 is approximately \$19 million.
-No more than \$250,000 per year for three years for a maximum total of approximately \$750,000 will be available for each Standard, Educational Team as well as Curriculum and Training Clearinghouse projects funded in FY 2022.
+This request for applications is soliciting applications for the Beginning Farmer and Rancher Development Program (BFRDP) for the fiscal year (FY) 2023 funding cycle to support delivery of education, mentoring, and technical assistance for beginning farmers and ranchers in the United States and its territories that are entering, establishing, building, and managing successful farm and ranch enterprises.
+The amount available for Standard, Education Team (ET) in FY 2023 is approximately \$28,000,000.
+No more than \$250,000 per year for three years for a maximum total of approximately \$750,000 will be available for each Standard and Education Team projects that will be funded in FY 2023.
 The Curriculum and Training Clearinghouse grant is competed once every three years.
+One Clearinghouse grant project was funded in FY 2022.
+This grant type will be due for solicitation in the FY 2025 grant cycle.